mac-can/RusokuCAN.dylib/README.md

 uv-pc013mac:CANAPI eris$ sudo make install uv-pc013mac:CANAPI eris$
 ```
 _(The version number of the library can be adapted by editing the appropriated `Makefile` and changing the variable `VERSION` accordingly.
-Don´t forget to set the version number also in the source files)_
+Don´t forget to set the version number also in the source files.)_

 #### libTouCAN